Get insider access

 Sony HT-S200F

 The Bose Smart Soundbar 700 is a better soundbar than the Sony HT-S200F.
-The Bose has a more neutral sound profile, as well as an extremely wide soundstage.
-It has a more premium design and a sturdier build.
+The Bose has a more neutral sound profile and a wide soundstage.
+It also has a more premium design and a sturdier build.
 It also gets louder than the Sony, and there isn't too much compression at max volume.
-The Bose 700 can be upgraded with a sub and satellites as the Bose Smart Soundbar 700 with Speakers + Bass Module.
+The Bose 700 can be upgraded with a sub and satellites to the Bose Smart Soundbar 700 with Speakers + Bass Module.

 Samsung HW-Q950T

 The Samsung HW-Q950T is a better soundbar than the Bose Smart Soundbar 700.
 The Samsung is a 9.1.4 setup that comes with a sub and satellites and supports Dolby Atmos content.
-It gets louder, reproduces a more extended low-bass, and has a better surrounds performance.
+It reproduces a more extended low bass and has better surrounds performance.
 It also comes with a graphic EQ and presets for sound customization and a Full HDMI In port.
-That said, the 3.0 Bose is better built, with a better soundstage performance and a room correction feature.
+That said, the 3.0 Bose is better built and has a room correction feature.

 Samsung HW-Q900T